Last updated September 1st 2023.

 Next.js is a popular React framework backed by Vercel that is used by some of the world’s biggest companies.
 It provides a rich set of features out of the box, including server-side rendering, client-side rendering, API routes, and dynamic imports.
 As a static site generator it takes care of the tooling and configuration required by React while also giving developers' applications more structure, features, and optimizations.

-First released in 2016, with the latest (at the time of writing) Next.js 13.2 release boasting major improvements.
-These include built-in SEO support, route handlers, MDX for server components, and statically typed links.
+First released in 2016, with the latest Next.js 13.4 release boasting major improvements.
+These include the marking of stability for the App Router, and the introduction of Turbopack, and Server Actions.
 Next.js is widely used by developers for building complex and feature-rich websites, web applications, and e-commerce platforms.
 It also has a large and active community that provides support, documentation, and a rich ecosystem of plugins and tools.

 Next.js is arguably the most widely used framework among developers with React expertise.
 React offers a virtual DOM program and server-side rendering, which makes complex applications run faster.
 The stated goal of Next.js is to bring full-stack functionality to the frontend.
 With new Rust-based transpilation and minification, and Turbopack replacing Webpack, Next.js is well positioned to continue acting as the go-to powerhouse for web developers.